bloomberg/container-timing/README.md

 ## Browser Extension

-You can try out the Chrome extension [here](https://github.com/jdapena/container-timing-extension).
-You will need to build it manually for now and load the browser with it set as an argument.
+You can try out the Chrome extension [here](container-timing-extension/).
+Follow the [build instructions](container-timing-extension/README.md) and load the browser with it set as an argument.

 ## Glossary